Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: results

 Our results are presented in Fig. \ref{fig:limits-01}.
 The left panel of this figure shows the estimated DUNE sensitivity to $|U_{\mu4}|^2$ at 90\% confidence level on the LArTPC assuming Majorana neutrinos, ten years of operation (five in neutrino and five in antineutrino mode) and on-axis position.
 In our analysis, the CC event rates from all neutrino flavors are considered (read the discussion at the end of section~\ref{theory}).
-For masses below 10 MeV, the limits are independent of $m_N$ and equal to $|U_{\mu4}|^2<6\times10^{-5}$.
-The latter is because of two factors.
-The first one is that, for these very low masses, the total number of HNLs produced is practically independent of $m_N$ (see Fig. \ref{fig:br2hnl}).
+For masses close to 1 eV, the limits decrease because, for the typical energies and flight distances of active neutrinos at DUNEND, the probability of neutrino oscillations into HNLs tends to zero as the value of $m_N$ approaches 1 eV.
+Right above 1 MeV, the limits start to oscillate since the survival probability of the active neutrinos is sensitive to $m_N$.
+For masses between 10 eV and 10 MeV, the limits are independent of $m_N$.
+The latter is because of three factors.
+The first one is the averaging out of the neutrino oscillations into HNLs for large values of $m_N$.
+The second one is that, for these very low masses, the total number of HNLs produced is practically independent of $m_N$ (see Fig. \ref{fig:br2hnl}).
 The other factor is that the HNL lifetime for lower masses is enormous (see Fig.\ref{fig:zdec}), decaying all of them far away from the detector without the possibility of leaving a trace on it.
 As we already know, above $m=33.91\text{ MeV}$, the production channel $\pi^+ \rightarrow \mu^+N$ is kinematically forbidden, and there is a sudden loss in the sensitivity.
-As the mass increases, production from charged kaons starts to dominate.
-Since charged kaons decay mostly into muon neutrinos, this translates into a small increase in sensitivity up to the end of the curve, which is at 387.81 MeV.
-These limits are competitive with experimental constraints below 2.5 MeV and with direct searches below 8 MeV.
+As the mass increases, production from charged kaons starts to dominate and does so up to the end of the curve, which is at 387.81 MeV.
+For instance, for $\sigma_a = 0.05$ and $\sigma_a = 0.2$, the sensitivity of DUNE below 10 MeV is around $|U_{\mu4}|^2<2\times10^{-2}$ and $|U_{\mu4}|^2<8.5\times10^{-2}$, respectively.
+We point out that even in the conservative case of $\sigma_a = 0.2$ our limits are competitive with direct searches below 1.3 MeV.